Air Bubbles in Toilet: Causes and Fixes

 Snake the drain

-Insert the flexible end of the toilet snake into the bubbling toilet bowl, push it in until you feel the clog then crank the handle to unclog the toilet.
+Insert the flexible end of the toilet snake into the bubbling toilet bowl, push it in until you feel the clog, then crank the handle to unclog the toilet.
 Flush the toilet afterward.

 A toilet snake, also called a toilet auger, plumber’s auger, or plumber’s snake, is a long, flexible metal or plastic tube that can be pushed into the toilet drain to remove clogs.
+I have the RIDGID Toilet Auger although I’ve used the Drainsoon Auger and it’s a good one too.

 There are motorized toilet snakes that eat away at tougher clogs such as tree roots or tough balls of dirt in the toilet.
 For deeper clogs, you may need to remove the toilet seat to use the toilet auger.